Whirlpool Recalls 500,000 Tumble Dryers: Are You Affected?

-Whirlpool is facing an "unprecedented" order from the government to recall over 500,000 tumble dryers that could pose a fire safety risk.
+Whirlpool is recalling tumble dryers over fire risk concerns after it was ordered by the government to take action.
 If you have a Whirlpool tumble dryer, this is what you need to know.

 Why are the dryers being recalled?